 We work directly with our shareholder and fellow Mitsubishi Corporation group companies to maximise opportunities presented by them.
-Following the implementation by Mitsubishi Corporation of an internal reorganisation of business groups in order to enhance business creation capabilities the directors made changes to the structure and composition of the Company's business divisions.
-The Company also supported Mitsubishi Corporation to establish in London from 1 April 2019 the Corporate Management Support Office (EMEA) to provide services to group companies in Europe, Africa, Middle East and Central Asia.
-The Company provides services, facilities and staff to the Corporate Management Support Office (EMEA) and has reorganised several of the Company's corporate departments to improve efficiency and share resources with the Corporate Management Support Office (EMEA).
+Following the implementation by Mitsubishi Corporation of an internal reorganisation of business groups in order to enhance business creation capabilities the directors made changes to the structure and composition of the company's business divisions.